 OER can either be in the public domain, or under an intellectual property license that permits free use and repurposing.

 OER can be revised, remixed, added to, translated, and then shared again to meet different needs.

 OER can take many forms, such as: syllabi, lesson plans, videos, software, tests, group activities, writing prompts, textbooks, podcasts, learning modules, experiments, simulations, and course designs.
 There are no platform restraints.

 There are many reasons instructors might want to use Open Educational Resources:

 OER save students money

-The cost of textbooks has risen 1,500% since 1970 (at 3 times the rate of inflation).
+The cost of textbooks rose 1,500% from 1970 to 2014 (at 3 times the rate of inflation).
 Many students do not purchase textbooks because of the cost; a 2016 survey of 22,000 college students showed that due to the high price of textbooks, 66% did not purchase a textbook, 48% took fewer courses, and 26% dropped a course.
 OER textbooks are available for free!

 OER improve access to information